 Where can I fish in Jackson Hole?

-The fly fishing in Wyoming is a dream for any angler!
+Fly fishing in Wyoming is a dream for any angler!
 From sparkling mountain streams to lakes teeming with golden trout, you’ll be sure to find the perfect spot for a fly fishing trip or vacation.

 Now you know the best spots in WY, all you need to do is:

-- Get yourself to your local fly shop to pick up some big nymphs and streamer patterns,
+- Get yourself to your local fly shop to pick up some big nymphs and streamer patterns

-- Grab your fly rod and gear,
+- Grab your fly rod and gear

-- Buy your Wyoming fishing license,
+- Buy your fishing license

-- and get out on the water!
+- And get out on the water

 If you found this article helpful, give it a share on Facebook or Twitter.
 And don’t miss our fly fishing guides, tips, and reviews at Fly Fisher Pro!